Before you Arrive

 If you are a new student coming to Dublin, check out our pre-arrival guide to answer some of your questions and help you plan for your arrival.

-First day of term is Monday 17th September.
-You should arrive at the International Study Centre ready to start your Induction Programme.
+First day of term is Monday 16th September 2019.
+You should arrive at the International Study Centre ready to start your Induction Programme at 10 AM.

 Find out everything you need to know in our 2019 induction pack.
 It guides you through Welcome Week activities and other practical information.